Clean Desk and Clear Screen Standard

 Information which must be protected due to proprietary, ethical or privacy considerations.
 Although not specifically protected by statute, regulations, or other legal obligations or mandates, unauthorized use, access, disclosure, acquisition, modification, loss or deletion of information at this level could cause financial loss, damage to CSULB’s reputation, violate an individual’s privacy rights or legal action could occur.
 Examples of Internal Use information are contained in the campus Information Classification Standard.

-- Users must "log off" their computers when their workspace is unattended.
+- Users must "log off" or "lock" their computers when their workspace is unattended.

 - Users must "shut down" their computers at the end of the workday.